lgforsberg/go-whois/README.md

 - **Unified handling of Available Flag**: Domain Names not found, not registered or "available" now all have the available flag set to "true" reliably across all supported TLDs.
 - **Updated Tests with new test data**: Added many new tests of the function of the whois domain library as well as test case data to make use of them.
 - **Improved documentation of functions**: In-code documentation of functions have been added where previously missing.
-- **Improved adherance to go code quality standards**: Adhearance to recommendations from gofmt, gocyclo, govet etc has been improved.
+- **Improved adherence to go code quality standards**: Adherence to recommendations from gofmt, gocyclo, govet etc has been improved.

+## Past versions

 ### New in v1.0.1 was:
 - Changed whois server associated with `.pt` from `whois.ripe.net` to `whois.dns.pt`